Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

 • Open wound area

-• Pelvic area while pregnacy
+• Pelvic area while pregnancy

 • People with hemophilia or use of blood thinners

-• emergency for surgery
+• Emergency for surgery

 Cupping Therapy FAQ:

-Why is there red marks after cupping?
+1) Why is there red marks after cupping?

 It is result of releasing blockage from meridian system.
 Suction can help removing the blockage factor and after treatment, there could be red marks over application area.
 Furthermore, some skin marking are darker,, while other are slighter.
 According to the TCM theory, it is believed that poor circulation would usually result in darker marks on skin.